owl11/Inter-OP-Layer/README.md

 ## Overview

-While the OP team is actively building out the [Iteroperability layer](https://specs.optimism.io/interop/overview.html) for the L2 side of things, we set out to make the L1 contracts equally interoperable, this means enabling batch-sending to multiple OP chains in single transaction and facilitating batch-sending of cross-Domain messages.
+While the OP team is actively building out the [Interoperability layer](https://specs.optimism.io/interop/overview.html) for the L2 side of things, we set out to make the L1 contracts equally interoperable, this means enabling batch-sending to multiple OP chains in single transaction and facilitating batch-sending of cross-Domain messages.

 ### Components